 It is always better to rent a car while travelling across Europe.
 Having your “own” 4-wheels will give you much-needed freedom and will allow you to get to places where public transport doesn’t go – so you can discover the best places to visit in Europe in your rented car.

 As nice as this sounds, renting a car in Europe can be a headache for a non-European tourist as some renting car companies might try to take advantage of you!

 Do NOT get fooled!
 Read our guide to renting cars in Europe so you are aware of all rules and differences in European renting companies.

-#1 Which car hire company in Europe shell I choose?
+#1 Which car hire company in Europe shall I choose?

 First of all – compare!
 There are many car rental companies in Europe and depending on the country, one will be more popular than another.